 Certificate Lifecycle Management

-The CP shall provide a description of the mechanism for lifecyle management.
-Given the SHAKEN Certificate Management architecture, the use of Certificate Revocation Lists (CRLs) or OCSP requires additional specification to support the Trust model.
-The current recommendation is that short lived certificates as described in [draft-peterson-stir-certificates-shortlived] should be supported.
+The CP shall provide a description of the mechanism for lifecycle management.
+Given the SHAKEN Certificate Management architecture, the use of Certificate Revocation Lists (CRLs) or OCSP would require additional specification to support the Trust model.
+The lifecycle management shall be determined by the certificate lifetime.

-[Editor’s note: we still need agreement on the use of short lived certificates.]

 Compliance Audit and Other Assessment

 The CP shall provide information on compliance audits, including methodology, frequency, personnel qualifications, independence of assessor, and who is entitled to see assessment results.